 SSN Application Procedure for Curricular Practical Training (CPT)

-Please note.
-Students are ineligible to apply for a Social Security Number more than 30 days before the start of their employment authorization.
+Note: Students are ineligible to apply for a Social Security Number more than 30 days before the start of their employment authorization.

 SSN Application Procedure for Optional Practical Training (OPT)

-Students are able to apply for a Social Security Number with their OPT Application when filling out the USCIS Form I-765 (no need to visit the Social Security Administration Office).
-If students already possess a Social Security Number, no application is needed.
+Students are able to apply for a Social Security number with their OPT Application when filling out the USCIS Form I-765 (no need to visit the Social Security Administration Office).
+If students already possess a Social Security number, no application is needed.